 The critical regulation for healthcare companies in the USA is the Health Insurance Portability and Accountability Act.
 HIPAA seeks to protect patient privacy and defines clear standards for companies that handle private data.

-Health insurers must also follow reimbursement regulations such as the Affordable Care Act.
-And they may need to respond to guidance from the Centers for Medicare & Medicaid Services (CMMS) that administers the Medicaid program.
+Health insurers must also follow reimbursement regulations, such as the Affordable Care Act, and may need to respond to guidance from the Centers for Medicare & Medicaid Services (CMS), which administers the Medicaid program.

 E-commerce and retailers

 Merchants must comply with regulations designed to protect cardholder data.
-Payment Card Industry Data Security Standards (PCI-DSS) are the most significant regulations for merchants.
-The major credit card processors administer PCI-DSS standards.
-They require strict data protection policies and controls.
-And breaches lead to damaging fines or suspension from payment processing systems.
+The Payment Card Industry Data Security Standard (PCI-DSS) is one of the most significant industry standards for merchants.
+The PCI Security Standards Council, founded by the major card brands, maintains PCI DSS; the brands and acquiring banks enforce it.
+Breaches lead to damaging fines or suspension from payment processing systems.

 Food and beverages

 Producers of food and beverages must comply with Food and Drug Administration (FDA) regulations.
 The FDA administers a range of regulations relating to food safety and quality.
-The US Department of Agriculture (USDA) also regulates meat, egg, and fish producers.
+The US Department of Agriculture (USDA) also regulates meat, poultry, and processed egg products.

 Pharmaceuticals